UC-Davis-molecular-computing/scadnano-python-package/CONTRIBUTING.md

 3. Ensure all unit tests pass.

 4. In the Python repo, ensure that the documentation is generated without errors.
-From the subfolder `doc`, run the command `make html`, ensure there are no errors, and inspect the documentation it generates in the folder `build`.
+First, run `pip install sphinx sphinx_rtd_theme`.
+Then, from within the subfolder `doc`, run the command `make html` (or `make.bat html` on Windows), ensure there are no errors, and inspect the documentation it generates in the folder `build`.

 5. Create a PR to merge changes from dev into master.